Clinton to undergo surgery to repair torn tendon

 The president suffered a 50 percent tear of his tendon, requiring surgery to repair.

-``It’s technically not that difficult to do,″ said Dr. Joel Cohen, vice president at St. Mary’s Hospital. ``It’s not a major operation, but it’s not a minor one.″
+``It’s technically not that difficult to do,″ said Dr. Joel Cohen, a surgeon at St. Mary’s Hospital. ``It’s not a major operation, but it’s not a minor one.″

 The president will be given an epidural or a local anesthetic during the surgery and will be conscious, the doctors said.